danmed/PStatus/README.md

 * Set up a cronjob to run uptime.php as often as you want to collect uptime

 # WIP
-* Users + Permissions
+* Enable / Disable email alerts

 # Planned
 * Edit Services
-* Add / Edit users so htaccess is no longer required
-* Enable / Disable email alerts (Currently always on)
 * Enable Disable alerts per device

 # Done